nijinvinod/Bioskoop/README.md

 This version will enable you to add any Twitter Hashtag and retrieve tweets and results accordingly.<br/>
 Note: This will take some time as Watson has to process all the tweets and segregate accordingly.
 Try adding one hashtag at a time, as Watson allows only 1000 requests per day.<br/>
 Since this service is build for hackathon purpose, trail version doesn't allow extended support.
-Also, as we are processing large number of tweets 1000 requests gets over very soon.
+Also, as we are processing large number of tweets 1000 requests gets over very soon.<br/>
+Recommend you to have a look at Quick Demo APK if you face this issue.

 #Video URL
 Choose <b>Bioskoop.mp4</b> from the Git Tree and play it.<br/>